UNCG-Github/Github/Organization_Request_Process.md

 Owners - specify github usernames (existing)
 "Invite members who will need full administrative rights to the organization. {administrator adding the org} is automatically an owner."

+Specify existing group to sync for UNCG members?
+Grouper group

 AFTER CREATION:

 Org Display Name